lsst-sqre/sqr-013/index.rst

 ------------------

 DocHub's metadata database is MongoDB_ so that JSON-LD_ documents can be persisted and queried natively.
-This design greatly simplifies the API server's design by returning documents in essentially the same form as they are stored.
+This design greatly simplifies the RESTful API server by allowing it to return documents in essentially the same form as they are stored.

 MongoDB_ also obviates schema migrations.
 By building upon JSON-LD_ and CodeMeta_, the API server is inherently backwards-compatible with any JSON-LD_ document, even metadata records with new fields not originally known by the API server.
 As new types of fields are added to metadata records, the API server and front-end can evolve independently to provide new functionality based on this data.